hackolade/docs/Studio/Connecttoarepositoryhub.md

 &nbsp;

-## Configuring a connection automatically
+## Automatic connection configuration

-If you have already cloned a repository from your repository hub, then you just need to open your local clone in Hackolade Studio.&nbsp; It will automatically try to connect to your repository hub by reusing your existing Git credentials.
+If you already cloned a repository from your repository hub, you can just open your local clone in Hackolade Studio.&nbsp; It automatically tries to connect to your repository hub by reusing your existing Git credentials.&nbsp; So if you see your username displayed in the top right corner of the repository view, it means that Hackolade Studio successfully connected to your repository hub.&nbsp; You can start using the peer review features right away, no additional configuration is needed.

 &nbsp;

-If you see your username rendered in the top right corner of the repository view, then it means that Hackolade Studio could successfully connect to your repository hub.&nbsp; You can start using the peer review features right away, no more configuration is required\!

 ![Workgroup - hub connection automatic](<lib/Workgroup%20-%20hub%20connection%20automatic.png>)

-Note that Hackolade Studio only tries to configure the connection automatically if you open a repository that you cloned over HTTPS.&nbsp; It is not possible to configure the connection automatically for a repository that you cloned over SSH.&nbsp; You have to configure the connection manually in that case (see next section).
+Note that Hackolade Studio only tries to configure the connection automatically if you open a repository cloned over HTTPS.&nbsp; It is not possible to configure the connection automatically for a repository over SSH.&nbsp; In this case, you must configure the connection manually, following the instructions below.

 &nbsp;

-## Configuring a connection manually
+## Manual connection configuration

-If Hackolade Studio is not connected to your repository hub yet, then you see a blue link to configure the connection in the top right corner of the repository view.
+If Hackolade Studio is not yet connected to your repository hub, a blue link in the top right corner of the repository view invites you to configure the connection:

 ![Workgroup - hub connection manual](<lib/Workgroup%20-%20hub%20connection%20manual.png>)

-Alternatively, if you access the peer review features in the left menu, you get a placeholder that invites you to connect to the repository hub.
+Alternatively, when you access the peer review features in the left menu, a placeholder invites you to connect to the repository hub.

 ![Workgroup - hub connection placeholder](<lib/Workgroup%20-%20hub%20connection%20placeholder.png>)

 &nbsp;

-When you click on the connect link / button, the connection management dialog opens up.&nbsp; You may also open this dialog from the menu bar, by clicking on *Repository* \> *Manage Repository Connections*.
+When you click on the connect link / button, a connection management dialog opens up.&nbsp; You may also open this dialog from the menu bar, by clicking on *Repository* \> *Manage Repository Connections*.

 &nbsp;